Distributing Multipartite Entanglement over Noisy Quantum Networks: Monotonicity for GHZ States

 Moving to the rate metric, consider again the more general case for the GHZ state under any of the possible schemes.
 The first thing to notice is that while performing a minimization over all nodes for placing the coordination center, one can never actually reduce the maximum of the communications time while adding another path.
 This comes from the fact that in a tree, if after adding another path, this coordination center position changes, it must change to a place that still has a larger communications time, or else the previous position was not the one for the minimum to be attainable.
-From this it is very easy to see that adding any path with a probability $0\leq p_{m:n} \leq 1$ and a waiting time $t_{m:n} > 0$ would result in either:
+The corresponding algebra for trees then becomes: